JackAce/Roulette-System-Review-Video-Guidelines/README.md

 # Roulette System Review Video Guidelines

+This repository is meant to document the video editing guidelines for producing Roulette System Reviews for the [JackAceDotCom YouTube channel](https://www.youtube.com/@JackAceDotCom).

+## Layout
 There are several components to the long form Roulette System Review Videos we edit for the JackAce YouTube channel.

 ![Full Video Layout](img/Video-Layout-1920x1080.png)